fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 <!-- First of all, probably the most noticeable feature with TypeScript is that it offers **type checking and static code analysis**.
 The ability to require values to be of a certain type and to have the compiler warn about wrongful usage can help reduce runtime errors and you might even be able to reduce the amount of required unit tests in a project, at least concerning pure type tests.
 The static code analysis doesn't only warn about wrongful type usage, but also if you for instance misspell a variable or function name or try to use a value beyond it's scope etc. With the help of a sufficient linter settings, it's hard to even think of runtime errors that you may be able to produce. -->
 First of all, TypeScript offers <i>type checking and static code analysis</i>.
 We can require values to be of a certain type, and have the compiler warn about using them incorrectly.
-This can reduce runtime errors, and you might even be able to reduce the amount of required unit tests in a project, at least concerning pure type tests.
+This can reduce runtime errors, and you might even be able to reduce the number of required unit tests in a project, at least concerning pure-type tests.
 The static code analysis doesn't only warn about wrongful type usage, but also other mistakes such as misspelling a variable or function name or trying to use a variable beyond its scope.